by Linda-Ann Stewart

 Conversely, you need to keep from getting stuck in the planning process.
 Your plan isn’t going to ever be perfect.
 You’ll tweak it along the way.
 And there will be times when it will change completely, as you get feedback or knowledge.
 Making progress is better than perfecting your plan.

 When you’ve decided to create something new in your life, be intentional about it.
 Don’t “Put the cart before the horse.”
 Keep your priorities straight and make sure you have some sort of plan.
 Life can be treacherous and catch you off guard.
 If you’re going for a trek in unfamiliar territory, isn’t it a good idea to heed the warnings, make sure you have the right equipment and plenty of resources to sustain you?
 This isn’t just good advice for the Grand Canyon, but also for every area of your life.
 Make sure your horse draws your cart, and you’ll make faster progress.

 I decide what direction I want to go in, and the Universe then lights my path.
 It ensures that I receive whatever I need for the fulfillment of my desire.
 I stay on track and take the steps I need towards my vision.
 Each step illumines the next one.
 And the Universe provides me with whatever is for my Highest Good.

 Watch the complementary video Think Before You Leap.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, email her at LAS@Linda-AnnStewart.com with "Complimentary Consultation" in the subject line.
+If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml